Automaat/dotfiles/dot_claude/commands/cleanup-code.md

 **Language-specific standards (apply based on code language):**
 - **Go**: Follow best practices from Effective Go (https://go.dev/doc/effective_go)
+  - Doc comments MUST start with the name being documented: `// FunctionName does...` not `// Does...`
+  - For struct fields: `// FieldName is the...` not `// The field is...`
+  - Error handling MUST be immediately after error is returned - no statements between error return and check
 - **Python**: Follow PEP 8 style guide and Pythonic idioms
 - **Rust**: Follow Rust API Guidelines and idiomatic Rust patterns
 - **TypeScript**: Follow TypeScript best practices and JavaScript Standard Style